 Military history has long been an area of strength for Kansas State University’s history department.

 Four faculty members concentrate on some aspect of military history, and have published an impressive range of books and articles.
 David Graff works on China and East Asia, specifically ancient and medieval Chinese warfare; Andrew Orr is a specialist in modern military history, having published on intelligence operations in the Middle East, imperialism, civil-military relations, and the history of French Communist Party.
-The department also has two Americanists who focus on military history: Donald Mrozek looks at air power as well as cultural aspects of warfare.
+The department also has two Americanists who focus on military history: Marjorie Galelli focuses on the modern United States' military, with an emphasis on unconventional warfare, civil-military relations, and the role of the media in shaping foreign policy.
 Kristen Epps' research focuses on the Civil War and Reconstruction in 19th Century U.S. history.

 This concentration of faculty has produced a critical mass of graduate students who focus on some aspect of military history broadly considered.
 As faculty interests range widely across the field, student research covers traditional operational military history alongside approaches one might term “war and society,” incorporating culture, technology, or gender.
 Our masters graduates have gone on to careers in public history, to government service, or to Ph.D work (here and elsewhere).
 Our Ph.D graduates have taken traditional teaching positions at a wide range of institutions.
 They have also gone on to museum and archival jobs, and a substantial number work as staff historians for the US military.